 how good Farmer Bill's melons are.

-Spring 2011 saw the planting of 3 acres of blueberries.
+Spring 2011 saw the planting of a half-acre of blueberries.
 There were a few

 (really, just a few, not canning/freezing quantities) blueberries to pick in 2013.